 fake hybrid franchise business model, but I’m way too aggravated to do that now, so I hope you’ll forgive me.

 But, if you want to learn more about the greatest business model ever invented, when it’s done the right way, read this franchise article.

-Today, I’m angry about the fact that Chick fil A, the food franchise with well over $3 Billion dollars in revenue, can get away with calling their franchise “opportunity” a franchise.
+Today, I’m angry about the fact that Chick fil A, the fast food restaurant franchise with well over $3 billion dollars in revenue, can continue to get away with calling their “opportunity” a franchise.